Oregon Firearm Laws

 - • Use a gun safe or lock box

-- • Use trigger locks or cable locks when not in use
+- • Use locks or cable locks when not in use

 - • Keep keys/combinations secure from unauthorized persons